maxzintel/dev.to/finding-depth.md

   * Cue = Grabbing my phone to turn off my alarm.
   * (Old) Routine = Checking Instagram.
   * (New) Routine = Opening Headspace and meditating for ~10 mins.
-  * Reward = Smart phone fueled dopamine hit.
+  * Reward = Smartphone fueled dopamine hit.
 Keep in mind, for most people it takes about 66 days to form a habit disruptive to their current routines.
 There will be predictable bumps in the road in maintaining your new meditation practice.
 Knowing when those bumps are likely to arise is, for me, one of the most effective ways of powering through them.
-Read _The Power of Habit_ for the nitty gritty details.
+Read _The Power of Habit_ for the nitty-gritty details.

 ### Food <a name="food"></a>
 Food!
 A glorious thing.
 Don't worry; I am not a proponent of soylent or the bell-pepper diet.
 Just like everything else in this post, my goal for when and what I eat is to promote awareness, cognition, and happiness.
 That last part is why my diet on Sunday was, exclusively, 6.5 apple cider donuts and 2 servings of homeade apple crisp with ice cream on top.
 Our goal here will be to eat whenever and whatever allows us to have a high level of energy _all-day_.
 Being distracted by hunger pangs, or energy loss will make it far more difficult to be as productive as we have the potential to be.